Koldar/pmake/README.md

 The `PMakeupfile` is actually just a python script, so you can do anything in it!
-This is by design, since in several build systems (`make`, `cmake`, `jenkins`) a lot of time you are constrained by the declarative syntax or by the huge pitfalls the build system provides.
+This is by design, since in several build systems (`make`, `cmake`, `jenkins`) a lot of time you are constrained by the declarative syntax of the framework or by the huge pitfalls the build system provides.
 `pmakeup` tries not to be in your way: it gives you freedom.

 You can use targets, pretty much as in the Makefile, albeit the syntax is quite different: